eggburg/PKI-Docker-TestBed/README.md

 - Add scripts to capture the packets while running the tests

-- Add expired CRL for negative testing
+- For negative testing: add expired CRL, un-routable OCSP responder or CRL distribution point